openbakery/gradle-xcodePlugin/README.md

 		Note: Make sure that _/usr/bin/codesign_ is allowed to access the certificate in the keychain that is needed to sign.

-* _destination_ * - destination configuration
+* _destination_ * - destination configuration, that is used for the unit test execution

-	default value: empty (When empty alls available simulators are used for the unit tests)
+	default value: empty

+	Note: The destinations are verified if they already exists.
+If not then the destination is ignored for the unit test.
+If no valid destination is specified, then all available simulator destinations are used for the unit tests.
+	Therefor you can specify destinations to limit on which simulator destinations the unit tests are performed

 	* _platform_ - Platform, e.g. 'iOS' or 'OS X'